What Equipment to Get and How to Organize Your Facility?

-Besides, I will try to keep to 80/20 Pareto rule and focus on major things, rather than minor details.
+Besides, I will try to keep to the 80/20 Pareto rule and focus on major things, rather than minor details.

 Please bear in mind that I do not have any financial gain nor any type of agreement whatsoever for recommending some of the products or using the links and pictures.

-A lot of friends ask me what equipment to get for training at home, in the room or even better in the garage.
+A lot of friends ask me what equipment to get for training at home, in the room, or even better in the garage.
 This is usually for minimal budget and/or space involved.

 When it comes to equipment, I would start with a good floor mat, for example Airex.
 It allows you ground work, mobility and rehab exercises, which you will, as someone exercising at home, mostly need.
 Then you will need sturdy foam roller, such as the GRID foam roller.

 The next item is good kettlebell set.
-You do not need full range, but maybe 8 or 12kg for females and 12 or 16kg for man.
+You do not need full range, but maybe 8 or 12kg for females and 12 or 16kg for men.
 Get one or two pairs.
-This is the cheapest weight equipment you can get that allows you tremendous number of exercise options.
+This is the cheapest weight equipment you can get that allows you a tremendous number of exercise options.
 Check those sold by Dragon Door.